FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 15: See all profiles**

-As a conference attendee, I want to be able to see all the profiles and search/filter them.
+As an user, I want to be able to see all the profiles and search/filter them.

 _User interface mockups_